Ruined Castle (rock formation): Geography

-It is reached by the Federal Pass, which can be accessed via the Scenic Railway, the Furber Steps (which descends from Scenic World) or the Golden Stairs (which descend from the Narrow Neck Plateau, south-west of Katoomba).
+It is reached by the Federal Pass, which can be accessed via the Scenic Railway, the Furber Steps (which descend from the Round Walk) or the Golden Stairs (which descend from the Narrow Neck Plateau, south-west of Katoomba).
 The Federal Pass continues south-east from Ruined Castle to Mount Solitary.
 Near the track up to Ruined Castle are the sealed openings of several coal mine adits.
 In this area is a large clearing which was once home to the mining community and is now a campground.

 Used as a staging point for the south end of the aerial ropeway, there were several access points to the local coal seams used by John Britty North for retrieving coal and shale oil ore back to Malaita Point.
 After the collapse of the ropeway, the current walking track was developed as a horse drawn rail track to connect to the rail system used connecting Malaita Point to the Megalong Valley.